World-of-Workflows/WorkflowsUniversity/docs/18_patterns_and_practices/joining2arrays.md

 ## Use the `Expand` option of `List Object Instances`

-The `List Object Instances` activity has an 'Expand' option, which allows you to collect, in one array, the details of two Types, linked by a Reference field.
+The `List Object Instances` activity has an 'Expand' option, which allows you to collect, in one array, the details of two Tables, linked by a Reference field.

 Consider a Type (called `Permissions`) which has a reference field called `Feature`.